China concludes espionage trial of Canadian Spavor behind closed doors

 Officials from the Canadian embassy and other nations including United States, Netherlands, United Kingdom, France, Denmark, Australia, Sweden and Germany were present outside the court as they sought access to the hearing.
 They were not allowed to enter.

-“We are disappointed in the lack of access and the lack of transparency,” Nickel told reporters ahead of the hearing.
+“We are disappointed in the lack of access and the lack of transparency,” Jim Nickel, charge d’affaires at the Canadian embassy in China, told reporters ahead of the hearing.

 “The reason that has been given is it’s a so-called national security case and their belief is that the domestic law overrides international law, which in fact is not the case.
 China does have international obligations to allow consular access,” he said.